tomhoule/cv/cv_tom_houle.typ

   Long time *Rust* user who saw the language and ecosystem develop from the very early stages.
 I have been writing Rust code regularly since 2016–2017, and it has been my primary language at work since I joined Prisma in 2019.
 You can find more and less recent samples of my code on GitHub.
 ]

-//   // More recently, I am having fun with \textbf{formal methods}.
-Decent working
+#interest[
-//   // grasp of proof assistants (Lean, Coq, Agda) and the underlying theory.
-Not
+  Keen interest in *formal methods*.
+Decent working grasp of proof assistants (Lean, Coq, Agda) and the underlying theory.
+Not as knowledgeable, but interested in automatic verification.
-//   // as knowledgeable, but interested in automatic verification.
+]

 //   // Familiar and comfortable with modern development and project management
 //   // practices, more DevOps-related concerns like infrastructure management